wlycdgr/Munchery/README.md

 # Munchery

-A simple and private calorie tracking app
+A simple calorie tracking app that does not track you back